LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 EFFECT OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY ON IMMOVABLE PROPERTY

 Ownership of property is subject to special regulation in legal systems, and the importance of land registry records in determining the transfer and other legal conditions of ownership is significant.
-The land registry record is a document that ensures the legal validity of ownership and other real rights over immovable property.
+The land registry record in Turkey is a document that ensures the legal validity of ownership and other real rights over immovable property.
 However, not only ownership information but also annotations and declarations in the land registry have significant legal effects.
 Annotations and declarations in the property record in Turkey are statements added to the record to announce rights, obligations, or other important situations concerning the immovable property to third parties.

-• Definitions of Annotations and Declarations in the Land Registry in Turkey
+Definitions of Annotations and Declarations in the Land Registry in Turkey

 An annotation in the property record in Turkey is an official statement added to the land registry record that indicates the legal status of the property or a right or obligation imposed on it.
 Annotations are made to announce a situation regarding a right on the property and affect future transactions related to the property.